mitmedialab/prg-raise-playground/extensions/README.md

 1. Identify the following details of the "old" extension / the extension you want to port (if you're having trouble finding any, skip around to see if finding one detail helps you identify where to specifically to look for another):
     - ***Implementation***: Where the extension is actually implemented in [vanilla js](https://www.javatpoint.com/what-is-vanilla-javascript)
         - This should be in some folder inside of [packages/scratch-vm/src/extensions/](https://github.com/mitmedialab/prg-extension-boilerplate/tree/main/packages/scratch-vm/src/extensions)
-        - Each extension implemenation folder will have at least an `index.js` file as this is responsible for exporting a [class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) definition (and this class can actually be thought of as the extension)
+        - Each extension implemenation folder will have at least an `index.js` file as this is responsible for exporting a [class declaration](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes) (and this class can actually be thought of as the extension)
     - ***Extension ID***: The unique identifier of the extension used by the [Scratch Virtual Machine](https://github.com/LLK/scratch-vm/) to "look up" the extension:
         - You can find this inside of the [packages/scratch-vm/src/extension-support/extension-manager.js](https://github.com/mitmedialab/prg-extension-boilerplate/blob/main/packages/scratch-vm/src/extension-support/extension-manager.js) file within the declaration of the `builtinExtensions` object (somewhere near the top of the file)
-        - The `builtinExtensions` object has keys corresponding to ***Extension ID***s and their value is a function that `requires` (or loads in) the corresponding ***Implementation***
+        - The `builtinExtensions` object has keys corresponding to ***Extension ID***s and their value is a function that `requires` (or "loads in", see [CommonJS Modules](https://nodejs.org/api/modules.html#modules-commonjs-modules)) the corresponding ***Implementation***
     - ***Extension Menu Entry***: The details that define how an extension displays inside of the [Extension Menu](https://en.scratch-wiki.info/wiki/Extension#Adding_Extensions) (see "Adding Extensions") and effectively connects the the [GUI](https://github.com/LLK/scratch-gui) that the user sees with the [Virtual Machine](https://github.com/LLK/scratch-vm/) that controls executing extension blocks
         - You will find this in one of the objects within the array exported by [packages/scratch-gui/src/lib/libraries/extensions/index.jsx](https://github.com/mitmedialab/prg-extension-boilerplate/blob/main/packages/scratch-gui/src/lib/libraries/extensions/index.jsx)
         - To locate the object that corresponds to the extension you want to port, you can use the ***Extension ID*** (if you have it) which corresponds to the `extensionId` field, or you can use the name or description of the extension you see in the Extensions Menu of the [live site](https://playground.raise.mit.edu/main/) which (you guessed it) correspond to the `name` and `description` fields, respectively